 Read, ‘Comparing Types of Pet Foods’ for more information on this topic.

-Both the amount of fat and the balance of fats are very important.
+Both the amount of fat and the balance of fats is very important.
 Fats represent a broad category of nutrients, just as vitamins and minerals are broad categories.
 Dogs need to consume the proper amounts of vitamins and minerals, all in a proper balance.
 Similarly, it is very important that dogs consume a variety of fatty acids – the basic components of fat – in proper amounts and balance.
-In an Ancestral Diet the ration of omega-6s to omega-3s was between 2:1 and 6:1, within the range now considered optimum by most pet nutritionists.
+In an Ancestral Diet, the ration of omega-6s to omega-3s was between 2:1 and 6:1, within the range now considered optimum by most pet nutritionists.

 By contrast, dogs today do not normally get access to such a wide range of balance of at times, rancid fats.
 Read, ‘Comparing Types of Pet Foods’ for more information on this topic.
 Poorly balanced fats are one of the major problems almost all commercial and most homemade dog foods experience.